 - 1/4 cup olive oil

 - Brush some olive oil over each of the vegetables.
 Then, working in batches, grill the vegetables until tender and lightly charred all over.
-The key to getting those great grill marks is to not shift the vegetables too frequently once they've been placed on the hot grill:Red bell peppers: about 8 to 10 minutes.
-Let cool, remove seeds and skin and then slice into strips.Zucchini, eggplant, onion, leeks and mushrooms: 7 minutes.
+Try not to shift the vegetables too much so that they can form some nice grill marks:Red bell peppers: about 8 to 10 minutes.
+Let cool, remove seeds and skin and then slice into strips.Zucchini, eggplant, onion, leeks and mushrooms: about 7 minutes.

 - Arrange the vegetables on a platter.
-Add salt and pepper to taste.
+Sprinkle with some salt and pepper, to taste.

 - Whisk the olive oil, balsamic vinegar, garlic and oregano in a small bowl until blended.
 Add a little salt and pepper.

 - Drizzle the dressing over the vegetables.
 The vegetables can be served warm or at room temperature.